rcove/TGW/README.md

     https://aws.amazon.com/marketplace/pp/B07LB3YN9P?qid=1558349960795&sr=0-5&ref_=srh_res_product_title

 3. Create security credentials for the API login (for terraform)
-4. Ensure you have enough resources in the account, this script creates 6 VPC, 1 transit gateway and 12 instances, the cost for this will be a few dollars per hour, so it is recomended to destroy the resources when not using them
+4. Ensure you have enough resources in the account, this script creates 6 VPC, 1 transit gateway and 12 instances, the cost for this will be a few dollars per hour, so it is recommended to destroy the resources when not using them

 ----------------------------------------------------------------

-One time preperation of the Terraform scripts
+One time preparation of the Terraform scripts
 1. Modify the variables.tf to suite your needs
 2. Delete Route53.tf if not needed
 3. Run terraform init